chris-bc/esp32-gravity/README.md

 * Add SCAN BT SERVICES [selectedBT]
 * Add VIEW BT SERVICES [selectedBT]
 * Further testing of VIEW BT SORT *
+* Remove lastSeen from scan results and replace with lastSeenClk
 * Move common log outputs into a function to save all the #ifdef-ing
 * Add BT results to stalk
 * Add BT sniffing